 Find your inner art history buff and grab a friend or partner to check out these lesser-known art exhibits and museums.
 And aside from not needing to spend any cash on an artsy day out, you’ll be able to learn something new in the process.

-Check out other exhibits in Singapore:
+Check out other museums and galleries in Singapore:

 If you want to get swiftly home after The Eras Tour.

 Factor these into your travel budgets.

 Traverse through 13 countries in 80 days.

 Swiftie fans only.
 Enjoy up to 50% off dining, free shoe customisation and friendship bracelets…